 The castle until 1621 was the residence of the governor of the king of Poland and was staffed by a Polish military crew.
 In 1582, king Stefan Batory resided in the castle.
 In 1621 Riga was occupied by Swedes for over a hundred years, and after them from 1710, the castle and the city were ruled by Russians, who in the castle organized administrative offices and the court of the Livonian Governorate.
 The fortress was thoroughly rebuilt and enlarged between the 17th and 19th centuries.
 Another renovation was carried out in the 1930s.
 In 1938, the Latvian government announced that the castle would be the seat of parliament from then on.

 The so-called third teutonic castle in Riga was a typical conventual stronghold, a four-winged complex on a square plan with a dansker on the east side, extended towards the river.
 The northern wing on the first floor housed the chamber of the commander and the dormitory.
 In the east wing there was a chapter house, the south wing consisted of a chapel in the eastern part, with a sacristy situated in the south-eastern corner tower and the refectory.
 The west wing housed rooms not associated with the order convent and the passage to the dansker.
 Access to all rooms was provided by an external stone cloister around the courtyard of the castle.
-In the corners of the stronghold were placed towers, of which two were quadrilateral, and two were massive, cylindrical buildings.
+In the corners of the stronghold were placed towers, of which two were quadrilateral, and two were massive, cylindrical buildings: north-west named Holy Spirit and south-east called Lead Tower.
 The outer zone of fortifications was created by an irrigated moat and a wall that ran around the entire castle and separated a small outer bailey.

 Survived to modern times so-called the third teutonic castle in Riga, retained its basic, original shape, but unfortunately it completely lost its original stylistic features.
 Two cylindrical corner towers stand out, currently plastered and with pierced modern windows.
 You can also see smaller corner quadrilateral towers.
 The castle serves as the presidential seat, but part of its interior, housing the Latvian National Museum of History, is open to tourists.